Queyrouzec/DevScript/README.md

   x -> print(x) # prints either someObject or array depending on what one doesn't match end
 ```

 - You should be allowed to put exclusively classes, exclusively keywords or some other exclusive type as your enum.
 - You should have to opt into matching multiple statements.
 - Match statements shouldn't break by default seeing as I've never actually seen a statement that's supposed to match
-twice in the real world. (tenative)
+  twice in the real world. (tentative)

 ```javascript
 switch(expression) {
   case x: